extraes/BW-Chaos/README.md

 ### Changelog

+- New in 2.1.1

+  - Apparently VerifyLoaderVersion is bunk.
+Whatever.

 - New in 2.1.0

   - Fix various things for MelonLoader 0.5, making 0.5 the new minimum version for Chaos.